SecureHats/SecureHacks/scripts/README.md

-# Sentinel Playground - Script
+# SecureHacks - Script

 ![logo](https://github.com/SecureHats/Sentinel-playground/blob/main/media/securehats-layers-200x.png)

-The Sentinel playground is a project to deploy an initial Azure Sentinel environment pre-provisioned with sample data.
+SecureHacks is a project to discover Azure & Azure AD permissions with a comprimised account.
-This to speed up the deployment for Proof of Concept and demo scenarios.
+This can be useful to discovery vulnerabilities in IAM configurations within a environment.

+**_WARNING!
+The code is for Proof of Concept only and should not be used in production without explict approval of the owner._**